soggyheron/psirenSimulator/README.md

 # psirenSimulator
-Self-documented toy model of Plastic Spiralling in River Networks (PSIREN)
+Self-documented exploratory model of Plastic Spiralling in River Networks (PSIREN) as a jupyter notebook.

-Self-described jupyter notebook.